 The Squad consists of up to 12 shooters aged between 13 and 21 years.

 JDS members are coached in Air Rifle, 50m Prone and 3P - see below how this happens in the reports on JDS Camps.

-Note that Juniors currently shooting only Indoor will need to move into at least one of these Outdoor areas to be eligible for the JDS, as Indoor shooting is not the focus for JDS training.
+Note that Juniors currently shooting only Indoor will need to be prepared to move into at least one of these other areas to be eligible for the JDS, as Indoor shooting is not the focus for JDS training.

 TSNZ has JDS equipment the members can lease, and as well as having ongoing access to their Coaches, the JDS Squad can attend up to four weekend training camps a year.
 At times keen older shooters are also invited to join these training camps.

 Applications are taken in November/December each year.